Projects

 CADRE will demonstrate a cooperative and collaborative autonomous platform for navigation, communication, computation, perception, and decision-making without human interaction for exploring extreme lunar and planetary terrains.Status

-As of late 2022, CADRE is in Phase B under the Game Changing Development (GCD) program of the Space Technology Mission Directorate (STMD).
-CADRE is manifested as a payload on the CP11 (CLPS)/ Intuitive Machines (IM-3) mission, scheduled to launch on a Falcon-9 rocket on April 15th, 2024, with a landing site at Reiner Gamma.Description
+CADRE is funded by the the Game Changing Development (GCD) program of the Space Technology Mission Directorate (STMD).
+CADRE is manifested as a payload on the CP11 (CLPS)/Intuitive Machines (IM-3) mission, scheduled to launch on a Falcon-9 rocket in 2025, with a landing site at Reiner Gamma.Description

 Specifically, the AI group is providing support for the “Strategic Planner”, which is part of a multi-layered autonomy flight software system.
 Using MEXEC, the Strategic Planner is responsible for deciding when to perform the surveys, and when the rovers should “sleep” to allow the electronics to cool down and the battery to recharge.
 The environment on the Moon is extreme, with temperatures ranging from 140 °C to −171.
 Around “midday” on the Moon, temperatures are too hot to keep the rover electronics powered on continuously.
 Around “morning” and “evening”, while temperatures are cooler, the Sun is providing less energy for the rovers to perform their activities.
 By monitoring actual temperature and energy levels, and predicting levels from the effects of planned activities, the Strategic Planner will schedule coordinated tasks to ensure that the rovers are making efficient use of their limited time on the Moon while staying within operational limits.